arashnm80/arashnm80.github.io/quotes.md

 title: Quotes
 ---

+> 80% of all outcomes are derived from 20% of causes.

 > Diff between 125 and 120 mins is nothing, diff between 5' and 0' is everything.

 > This can be paradise, this can be hell.
 I'm gonna refuse it and leave or accept it and try my best to live.